Boarders/slick-blog/site/posts/peano.md

 ```
 This has the same shape as $\mathbb{N}$ but we leave the recursion open (this same pattern
 of open recursion is the animating idea behind [recursion schemes](https://hackage.haskell.org/package/recursion-schemes)).
-We can show that this is a functor (we don't worry here about the functor laws):
+We can show that this is a functor (we don't worry about the functor laws):
 ```agda
 record Functor (F : Set → Set) : Set₁ where constructor Func